Lake Tahoe's Taylor Creek Visitor Center

 Visitor Center at Taylor Creek

 Taylor Creek Visitor Center is operated by the U.S. Forest Service Lake Tahoe Basin Management Unit in partnership with the Great Basin Institute.
 It offers brochures, maps, wilderness permits, and seasonal interpretive programs.
 Four self-guided trails start at or near the Visitor Center.

-Taylor Creek Visitor Center is open daily from Memorial Day through October 31.
+Taylor Creek Visitor Center is open daily Wednesdays through Sundays, 9 a.m.
+4 p.m.
 Hours are variable.
 Call (530) 543-2674 to get details.
 The Visitor Center is ADA accessible.
 Parking is free and there are picnic tables, restrooms, and drinking water.
 Audiotape tours of the area are available at no charge.

 Self-Guided Trails at Taylor Creek Visitor Center